-This weekend David and I removed Google Analytics from all of our websites in use and in development (A Quiet Simple Life with Sallie Borrink, David & Sallie, Grand Solar Minimum Living, and Pansy World).
+This weekend David and I removed Google Analytics from all of our websites in use and in development (A Quiet Simple Life with Sallie Borrink, Sallie’s Rebuilding America, and David & Sallie).
 Why am I writing a post about this?
 Because Google Analytics is an important part of operating an online business.

 Or at least that’s what we’ve all been browbeaten to believe about this wonderful “free” tool every website owner needs.